Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

     The store checks whether your application functions properly before publishing it.

-For detailed instructions on how to register your application and submit it for validation and publication in the Tizen Store, see [Tizen Store Overview](https://developer.tizen.org/distribution/tizen-store-overview) and other subtopics within the **Distribution** section of the Tizen Developers site.
+For detailed instructions on how to register your application and submit it for validation and publication in Tizen Store, see [Tizen Store Overview](https://developer.tizen.org/distribution/tizen-store-overview) and other subtopics within the **Distribution** section of the Tizen Developers site.

 You can also upgrade your application after certification.
 If you want to withdraw your application from distribution and operation, you need to request for application retirement from the store.

 <a name="upgrade"></a>
 ## Upgrading the Application

-You can upgrade your application even after you have certified and published it at the Tizen Store, Samsung Galaxy Apps Store, or Samsung App Store.
+You can upgrade your application even after you have certified and published it at Tizen Store, Samsung Galaxy Apps Store, or Samsung App Store.

 To upgrade your application:

-1. Update your application version, and if needed the privileges, in the `config.xml` configuration file in the Tizen Studio.
+1. Update your application version, and if needed the privileges, in the `config.xml` configuration file in Tizen Studio.
 2. Update the application code as needed.
-3. If needed, update the privileges in the `config.xml` configuration file in the Tizen Studio.
+3. If needed, update the privileges in the `config.xml` configuration file in Tizen Studio.
 4. Build, test, and repackage the application.
 5. Register the upgraded application on the applicable store.